13 of the Most Expensive Mistakes Ever Made

 We’ve learned a lot about Apple founders Steve Jobs and Steve Wozniak over the years, as the tech company changed the way we live and do business.
 But there was a third founder of the giant who at one time owned 10 per cent of the company and his name is Ronald Wayne.
 Wayne was an Apple founder for just 12 days before deciding to sell his share to Jobs and Wozniak for a mere $800.
 Unfortunate considering the company is worth $1 trillion, according to NBC News.

 Discover the secret messages in famous company logos!

 King Tut’s beard

 Ancient artifacts are priceless and curators go to great lengths to keep these irreplaceable items in exceptional condition.
 In 2015 a funeral mask belonging to King Tutankhamen was damaged at the Egyptian Museum in Cairo after its beard started coming loose.
 In an interview with the Associated Press, a curator admitted the restoration process didn’t go as planned.
 “Unfortunately he used a very irreversible material,” they said of the would-be fixer.
 “Epoxy has a very high property for attaching, and is used on metal or stone—but I think it wasn’t suitable for an outstanding object like Tutankhamen’s golden mask.”

 The last thing an architect wants to hear is their structure being referred to as “the wobbly bridge,” but that’s exactly what happened in London when the Millennium Bridge was unveiled in June 2000.
 It was shut down after only two days of use because the number of pedestrians using it (which, by the way, was its purpose) caused the bridge to shake and sway.
 It took two years of modifications for it to stop swaying and for the Millennium Bridge to reopen.
-On the opposite end of the spectrum, check out the world’s greatest engineering marvels.

 School funding fiasco